JLtea/Notes/NextJS/nextjs.md

 When Should I Use Next JS?

+There are three scenarios:

-- Most or all the content is static (i.e. no reliance on an external API to display data based on user actions) => static site generator such as GatsbyJS
+Most or all the content is static (i.e. no reliance on an external API to display data based on user actions)

+- static site generator such as GatsbyJS

-- A web app with a lot of dynamic content and most pages accessible only by authenticated users => use client-side rendering since SEO is not necessary
+A web app with a lot of dynamic content and most pages accessible only by authenticated users

+- use client-side rendering since SEO is not necessary

-- **A web app with a lot of dynamic content and most of the pages accessible by the general public** => Best scenario to use server-side rendering
+**A web app with a lot of dynamic content and most of the pages accessible by the general public**

+- Best scenario to use server-side rendering; USE NEXT.JS

 Benefits: